-Stand with your feet three feet apart, turned out 45 degrees, exhale and power squat.
+Stand with your feet three feet apart, turn out 45 degrees, exhale and power squat.
 Drop your shoulders.
 Bring your arms up and bend as you do for a wall angel.
 Keep your chest open and chin parallel to the floor.
 Breathe.

 This is a power pose.
 It ignites your energy, grounds you on the earth, and fires up your fierceness so you are ready for anything.
-It leaves you feeling confident, focused, and plugged into your inner power and pleasure.
+It leaves you confident, focused, and plugged into your inner power and pleasure.

-I choose this posture: For an energy boost, when doubts and fears rise, and when I need to take a stand for myself and my vision.
+I choose this posture: For an energy boost when doubts and fears rise and when I need to take a stand for myself and my vision.